 Even if you’re not on vacation, it can be difficult to keep up with oral hygiene regimens during the summer because of your child’s less regular schedule while they are not in school.
 Every family is affected by this schedule change differently, so find the routines and tricks that work best for you and your child!

 If your child is going to summer camp, you can try some of the tricks we suggested above about dental care while on vacation.
 Be sure to talk to your child before they leave for camp about the importance of keeping up with their oral hygiene routine while they are having fun at camp.
+According to our friend, Dr. Chen, who is also a pediatric dentist, kids are much more likely to keep up their dental hygiene if they understand why brushing and flossing are important.
 Be sure they have enough supplies (toothpaste, floss, mouthwash, etc.) to last the whole duration of the camp.
 It might also be helpful to talk about some kind of small reward for your child if they come back from camp with clean, well-kept teeth.
 Maybe you could treat them to a movie or one last beach day!